Saint Paul Union Depot: Amtrak

-Serving this station is the Empire Builder, named to honor Saint Paul-based mogul James J. Hill who constructed the Great Northern Railroad, and whose nickname was "The Empire Builder".
-Westbound trains head for Spokane, Washington and split there to serve both Seattle, Washington and Portland, Oregon; eastbound trains head for Chicago.
+The station is serviced by two Amtrak trains.
+The Empire Builder is named to honor Saint Paul-based mogul James J. Hill who constructed the Great Northern Railroad and whose nickname was "The Empire Builder", and provides service west to Seattle, Washington and Portland, Oregon and southeast to Chicago.
+St. Paul is also the western terminus of the Borealis, an extended Hiawatha train that supplements the Empire Builder between Chicago and St. Paul.

 The Empire Builder originally stopped at the station from 1929 until 1971.
 In 1971, Amtrak consolidated all passenger rail service for the Twin Cities at the Great Northern Station in Minneapolis, and in 1978 moved to the Midway Station in Saint Paul, about halfway between the downtowns of the two cities.
 Service returned to the Union Depot from Midway in 2014 after it was delayed for almost two years from the depot's initial grand re-opening in 2012 due to negotiations with the owners of the railroads (Canadian Pacific Railway, BNSF Railway, and Union Pacific Railroad) in the area and the construction of new complex signals on the Merriam Park Subdivision.

-Westbound trains arrive from Chicago in the middle of the night, usually around 10:30 p.m.
-Eastbound trains arrive from Seattle or Portland around breakfast time.
-Also included is an Amtrak Thruway Motorcoach to Duluth via Jefferson Lines.
+The westbound Empire Builder arrives from Chicago in the middle of the night, usually around 10:30 p.m.
+The eastbound Empire Builder arrives around breakfast time.
+The westbound Borealis arrives from Chicago around 6:29 p.m, and departs on its return journey to Chicago at 11:50 a.m.
+Also included is an Amtrak Thruway to Duluth via Jefferson Lines.
 The station appears as St. Paul-Minneapolis in Amtrak timetables.